ArturMelnyk-analyst/DataCleaningProject/README.md

 Data Cleaning Project

 Overview
-This repository contains the Data Cleaning Project, focusing on healthcare data.
+This repository contains the Data Cleaning Project, focusing on healthcare data (https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis).
 It is organized into two branches:

 Main - Contains the data cleaning process and documentation.
 Dataset-files - Contains the original dataset.

 Contents

 Main Branch
 Healthcare Data Cleaning.ipynb: A Jupyter Notebook detailing the data cleaning process with code, explanations, and visualizations.
 Technical Documentation.pdf: A detailed explanation of the data cleaning steps performed.

 Dataset-files Branch
 Original dataset files used in the project.

 Getting Started
 Clone the repository:
 git clone https://github.com/ArturMelnyk-analyst/DataCleaningProject.git